georkost4/TodayILearned/Side-Tasks/diary.md

 We woke up late and went to this beach you know where .
 We arrived around 5 pm there was not many people there surprisingly but anyhow I took my dose of swimming.
 Went to the hotel (straight to the pool) for an hour or so .
 Ate dinner , chilled at the balcony and after that took a nap till 2 am .
 We went to the next town to get some drinks.
 It was ok.

+8/7/2018

+9/7/2018

+10/7/2018

+11/7/2018

 12/8/2018

+End of vacations.Took a flight around 7 pm and landed home around 8 pm .
+We collected our luggages and waited for the bus for the final destination , home sweet home (bummer , thumbsDown) .
+Anyway arrived at home ate pizza and slept until afternoon coffee.
+Nothing notable to mention for the rest of the day , some netflix more food and chilling.
+From vacation mood to routine mood is a hard transition.

 13/8/2018